izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Conclusion
-By the end of this section, you will have learned the SQL commands for the following:
+By the end of this section, you will have learned the following:

 - [x] Understanding what SQL is and how its applied
 - [x] Setting up a database